 An investment’s MR can calculate using Value-at-Risk (VaR) or Market risk premium.

 - VaR indicates the maximum value (with a given probability)that an investment might lose given the current market conditions within a given period of time.
 Mathematically, it is represented as,

 - The MR premium, on the other hand, provides a quantitative measure of the additional return that the market participants demand owing to the higher risk borne by them.
 Mathematically, it is represented as,

 Some of the examples are:

 Let us take the example of a portfolio of $ 1,000,000 with a daily standard deviation of 2.50%over the last one year.
 Calculate the daily VaR of the portfolio at a confidence interval of 95%.

 - Given, Portfolio value = $1,000,000

 - Z-score at 95% confidence interval = 1.65

-Now, the daily VaR of the portfolio at 95% confidence interval can be calculated as,
+Now, the daily VaR of the portfolio at a 95% confidence interval can calculate as,

 VaR = Portfolio Value * Z-Score at Given Confidence Interval * Standard Deviation